 Other less common causes of steatitis include pancreatitis, infection, inflammatory disorders, trauma, cancer, and immune-mediated diseases.

-The condition can occur in cats of any age, however, it is typically seen in younger cats who are obese.
+The condition can occur in cats of any age, however, it is more common in obese cats.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 In some cases, your veterinarian will be able to diagnose steatitis based on symptoms and a history of your cat’s diet.

-- Complete blood count and biochemical profile which may reveal an elevated white blood cell and neutrophil count
+- Biochemical profile and complete blood count which may reveal an elevated white blood cell and neutrophil count

 - Biopsy of the subcutaneous tissue.
 The sample will show a yellow/orange appearance and firm with a nodular appearance